zhounapeuw/NAPE_imaging_postprocess/README.md

 <img width="400" alt="whole_session_plot" src="https://github.com/zhounapeuw/NAPE_imaging_postprocess/blob/main/docs/_images/napeca_post_signal_csv_format.png">

-# How should you format your behavioral data:
+# How should you format your behavioral data (if not using Bruker prepreprocess script for behavioral event extraction):

 1) The code is looking primarily for a dictionary where keys are the trial conditon names and the values are lists containing the event occurrences in samples/frames
 2) The most straightforward, general approach is to create a CSV file containing event data in the tidy format illustrated in the picture below